Anti Inflammatory Foods

 - Spring Strawberry Asparagus with Trout

-These first three recipes Black-eyed Pea Bowls, Spring Strawberry Asparagus Salad and Pecan Encrusted Trout over Greens can be found on my blog at Mediterranean Appalachian Style.
+My first three recipes, Black-eyed Pea Bowls, Spring Strawberry Asparagus Salad, and Pecan-Encrusted Trout over Greens, can be found on my blog, Mediterranean Appalachian Style.

 Black Eyed Pea Bowls

-This strawberry and asparagus salad was my inspiration for my latest creation towards the end of the post.
+This strawberry and asparagus salad inspired my latest creation towards the end of the post.

 Spring Strawberry Asparagus Salad